 It is possible to learn to speak Spanish in three months.

-However, as we agreed earlier, it’s not going to be easy, and you won’t be perfect at the end.
+It’s not going to be easy, and you won’t be perfect at the end.

 You’ve set the goal.
 Now, start hustling and achieve it!

 If you've made it this far that means you probably enjoy learning Spanish with engaging material and will then love FluentU.